<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Monte Grappa - 32 mls - Mountains

+Climbing Monte Grappa is optional and those wanting to avoid the climb (or part of it) can do so.
 The ascent up to Mount Grappa is a blend of history and scenic views.
 Imagine, as you climb, the fierce battles that were fought here 100 years ago.

-Monte Grappa (1775 mt, 5,824 ft), the "Sacred Mountain of the Homeland," is now an important tourist destination and its history is memorialized by the impressive monument built in memory of the tens of thousands of Italian and Austro-Hungarian soldiers who fell in battle on this mountain.
+Monte Grappa (1775 mt, 5,824 ft), the "Sacred Mountain of the Homeland," is now an important tourist destination and its history is commemorated by the impressive monument built in memory of the tens of thousands of Italian and Austro-Hungarian soldiers who fell in battle on this mountain.

 [fa icon="plus"] Day 4